Types of annuity

 If you are interested in any one of these annuities and how they can give you an income, then we recommend you speak to a professional adviser.
 You'll find professional financial advisers who are local to you on thepfs.org and unbiased.co.uk.

-Alternatively, HUB Financial Solutions, part of the Just Group, offers an annuity comparison service that could help you make sense of your options.
+Alternatively, if you're looking to purchase a lifetime annuity, HUB Financial Solutions - part of the Just Group - offers a lifetime annuity comparison service, that could help you make sense of this option.